chanzuckerberg/open-science/czi-grantees.md

 **Open Science Community Calls**: The Open Science Program sponsored [community calls](/open-science/opensci-communitycalls) in 2024 and 2025 to share knowledge among the grantee community.
 Visit [this GitHub organization](https://github.com/eoss-om-communitycalls) to see outputs from those calls.

-TODO
 **Data publishing**: Not sure where or how to publish or share your data with the rest of the scientific community?
 [Data Dryad](https://datadryad.org/stash) is a repository for sharing research data of any structure and type.
 Biohub is a Dryad member,
-so grantees are eligible to waive the fee for publishing data through Dryad by selecting Biohub (CZI) as a funding source when submitting data.
+so grantees are eligible to waive the fee for publishing data through Dryad by selecting CZI as a funding source when submitting data.
 Learn more on the [Publishing data with Dryad](/open-science/data_sharing/data_dryad) topic page.